worasom/energy_sale_rev/README.md

 - Merge data.
 - Export files as .csv

-### Population Data

-We want to get a monthly the population data for each state, which does not exist.
-Fortunately, St. Louis Frederal Economic Data provide some estimation based on the Census data.
-From projection of US monthly population, use annual population by state to calculate the monthly population by state.

-## #Heating and Cooling days by State

-Monthly weather data from ftp://ftp.ncdc.noaa.gov/pub/data/cirs/climdiv/.
-Each row corresponds to a year of monthly data for that state.
-The columned are stored in state code, thus need to be reformated.
-The data for Alaska is missing.

-### Unempolyment by State

-St. Louis Frederal provides a monthly unempolyment by state for example https://fred.stlouisfed.org/series/CAUR.
-After downloading the data for each state using the API, the data are reformated.

-### Personal Income by State

-St. Louis Frederal provides a quarterly total personal income by state example, https://fred.stlouisfed.org/series/ALOTOT.
-The income is project by forward fill to obtain a monthly data.

-### Consumer Price Index US

-St. Louis Frederal summarizes a monthly consumer price index excluding food and electricity in https://fred.stlouisfed.org/series/CPILFENS.
-The same numer is used for all states.

-### GDP per state (GSP)

-There are annual GSP by state from https://apps.bea.gov/regional/downloadzip.cfm, and quarterly GSP by state from https://fred.stlouisfed.org.
-The data are put together and forward fill to obtain a monthly data.

-### Regional group

-EIA group the states into sub regions.
-This group could be usedful as a feature and visualization.
-The regional group is extracted for the descrption column in EIA data.

-## Exploratory Data Analysis<a id='epa'></a>

 Explore relationship between the electricity sale and revenue.
 Since revenue follow a linear relationship with consumption with slope as retail price.
 Being able to predict the consumption also means predicting the revenue.

 ![](https://github.com/worasom/energy_sale_rev/blob/master/plots/fig1.png)